 Chicken and ham and leek Pie

-This recipe is based on the fact that you have some leftover ham from a boiled ham, but that you need to cook some chicken.
-You can also just use some cubed ham, if you do not have any leftovers.
+This recipe is based on the fact that you have some leftover ham from a boiled ham, but that you may need to cook some chicken (if there is nothing leftover from the dinner before).
+You can also just use some cubed ham, if you do not have any ham leftovers.

 This chicken, ham and leek pie recipe is very simple and can be made using puff pastry or shortcrust, depending on your preference.